This blog post was originally posted on July 14, 2017 and was updated on September 9, 2020.

-We’re the first to admit that good paella is tricky to find outside the region.
+We’re the first to admit that good paella is tricky to find outside its home region of Valencia.
 However, paella is all about the ingredients you use and the way you prepare it.

-With high-quality fish, meats, and vegetables available in the markets in San Sebastian, the innovative chefs of the gastronomy capital of Spain create delicious versions of paella in the city.
-What’s more, there are amazing local rice dishes to enjoy in the city too, full of unique local flavor!
+With high-quality fish, meats, and vegetables available in the markets of San Sebastian, the innovative chefs of Spain’s unofficial gastronomy capital create delicious versions of paella.
+What’s more, there are even more amazing rice dishes to enjoy in the city too, full of unique local flavor!

 Restaurante Ama Lur

 If you have a sweet tooth, they also have a delicious pantxineta tart, one of our favorite traditional Basque desserts.
-They also do most of their menu to go (‘para llevar’) so it’s the perfect place to stock up on delicious food to take to the beach.
-A great option if you’re unsure where to eat paella in San Sebastian.
+They also do most of their menu to go (para llevar) so it’s the perfect place to stock up on delicious food to take to the beach.
+Overall, this is a great option if you’re unsure of where to eat paella in San Sebastian.

 La Cuchara de San Telmo

-In terms of where to find paella in San Sebastian, Restaurante Narru is a great option as the iconic rice dish is a regular special in the restaurant.
-However, it’s also an amazing spot for some other authentic rice dishes.
-Don’t miss the arroz con almejas, a beautiful rice dish with large Galician clams.
+In terms of where to find paella in San Sebastian, Restaurante Narru is a great option, as the iconic rice dish is a regular special in the restaurant.
+However, it’s also an amazing spot for some other authentic Spanish rice dishes.
+Don’t miss the arroz con almejas, a beautifully presented rice specialty with large Galician clams.

-Another San Sebastian gem with an incredible rice dish in Parte Vieja is Borda Berri.
+Another San Sebastian gem with an incredible rice dish in the Old Town is Borda Berri.
 Also made of orzo, the risotto de hongos con langostinos is unforgettable.
 This mushroom and prawn risotto is served with a beautiful tosta de Idiazabal, a lightly toasted piece of bread topped with Idiazabal cheese.